data-preservation-programs/singularity/docs/cli-reference/datasource/add/sftp.md

    singularity datasource add sftp [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --sftp-port
+      SSH port number.

+   --sftp-key-file-pass
+      The passphrase to decrypt the PEM-encoded private key file.

+      Only PEM encrypted key files (old OpenSSH format) are supported.
+Encrypted keys in the new OpenSSH format can't be used.

+   --sftp-path-override
+      Override path used by SSH shell commands.

+      This allows checksum calculation when SFTP and SSH paths are different.
+This issue affects among others Synology NAS boxes.

+      E.g. if shared folders can be found in directories representing volumes:

+          rclone sync /home/local/directory remote:/directory --sftp-path-override /volume2/directory

+      E.g. if home directory can be found in a shared folder called "home":

+          rclone sync /home/local/directory remote:/home/directory --sftp-path-override /volume1/homes/USER/directory

+   --sftp-set-modtime
+      Set the modified time on the remote if set.

+   --sftp-set-env
+      Environment variables to pass to sftp and commands

+      Set environment variables in the form:

+          VAR=value

+      to be passed to the sftp client and to any commands run (eg md5sum).

+      Pass multiple variables space separated, eg

+          VAR1=value VAR2=value

+      and pass variables with spaces in in quotes, eg

+          "VAR3=value with space" "VAR4=value with space" VAR5=nospacehere

+   --sftp-host
+      SSH host to connect to.

+      E.g. "example.com".

+   --sftp-disable-hashcheck
+      Disable the execution of SSH commands to determine if remote file hashing is available.

+      Leave blank or set to false to enable hashing (recommended), set to true to disable hashing.

+   --sftp-skip-links
+      Set to skip any symlinks and any other non regular files.

+   --sftp-idle-timeout
+      Max time before closing idle connections.

+      If no connections have been returned to the connection pool in the time given, rclone will empty the connection pool.

+      Set to 0 to keep connections indefinitely.

    --sftp-use-insecure-cipher
       Enable the use of insecure ciphers and key exchange methods.